cocolabs/daylight/README.md

 This depends on what you want to use the mod for.

-- The prefered way of obtaining a production `jar` is to download it from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/daylight).
+- The **recommended** way of obtaining the mod is to download it from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/daylight).
 - Developers who want to use the mod in dev environment should read [For Developers](#for-developers) section.

 The mod can always be downloaded from the [releases](https://github.com/yooksi/daylight/releases) section of the repository.